-The Hot Spot, however, was an expensive commodity and in countries except England and Australia, the homes sides could not afford it.
-This highlighted more inconsistency in implementing the method.
+The Hot Spot, however, was an expensive commodity and in countries except England and Australia, the home side could not afford it.
+This underlined inconsistency in implementing the method.

 The Hot Spot was eventually shelved for the 2011 World Cup, the first ICC event with a vast use of the system.

 The tournament saw another DRS controversy.
-In the tied game between India and England, the ball-tracker showed a straighter delivery from Yuvraj Singh clattering straight into the stumps if it had not hit Ian Bell’s front pad on the way.
-Seeing the replays, Bell started walking back to the ground.
+In the tied game between India and England, the ball-tracker showed a straight delivery from Yuvraj Singh clattering into the stumps if it had not hit Ian Bell’s front pad on the way.
 The on-field umpire, however, stayed with the not out decision by the virtue of the dubious 2.5-metre rule.
 This rule too was discarded later.

 The number of reviews per side have fluctuated from one to three depending on the format.

 After various experiments and modifications, ICC pushed to make DRS mandatory across all international games in June 2012 but was again opposed by BCCI.